-![]() Today's Lua Tarot “In the Card” description: The Chariot.
-The charioteer is a Martinique woman wearing Madras headdress and a beautifully embroidered dress.
+![]() Today’s Lua Tarot “In the Card” description features The Chariot, and the charioteer is a Martinique woman wearing Madras headdress and a beautifully embroidered dress.
 As I’ve written before, many of these 19th century images are often unidentified and include captions like, “Martinique Madras.”
-This portrait came from a book about the French Antilles.
+Her portrait came from a book about the French Antilles.
 The horses are from a British children’s weekly called Chatterbox.
-The original image depicted one horse actualIy, so I digitally added the other horse to reflect the RWS Chariot.
-Though here, they are black and white horses to represent the opposing forces, which the charioteer harnesses to propel herself forward with her purpose.
+The original image actually depicted one horse.
+I added the other horse to reflect the RWS image, but here we see black and white horses that represent opposing forces, which the charioteer harnesses to propel herself forward with her purpose.

 0 Comments